confluentinc/schema-registry/docs/avro.rst

 You can find out the details on how to use it to store Avro schemas and enforce certain compatibility rules during schema evolution by looking at the :ref:`schemaregistry_api`.

-Here is the full list of configurable compatibility types:
+These are the types of compatibility types:

 .. include:: includes/compatibility_list.rst

-They can be grouped into the following four common patterns of schema evolution:
+The compatibility types can be grouped into the following four common patterns of schema evolution:

 1. :ref:`backward compatibility <avro-backward_compatibility>`
 2. :ref:`forward compatibility <avro-forward_compatibility>`